 Reduce salt intake.
 High salt intake is associated with an increased risk of stroke and heart attack.
 Reducing salt intake is associated with the reduction of blood pressure.
-World Health Organization (WHO) has recommended a reduction of salt to <5g/day, which is around one teaspoon of salts in adults.
+WHO has recommended a reduction of salt to <5g/day, which is one teaspoon of salts.

 Eating more fruits and vegetables.
 Eating more fruits and vegetables able to reduce your blood pressure. it’s also a good protective factor in the prevention of high blood pressure.